sampaioleticia/sampaioleticia/README.md

 ## What I do

 📚 Scientific Initiation Scholar (CNPq), researching motivation and engagement through gamification in the STEAMulando Futuros project.<br/>
-📝 Published research at the Brazilian Symposium on Computers in Education (SBIE) 2026 and the SBC's HCI in Practice track (2024).<br/>
 🚀 Building full stack tools to support my own research, from data dashboards to event applications.<br/>

 ## My Goals